Skip to content

 The source code for the Android device mode integration is maintained by Braze and is updated regularly to reflect new Braze SDK releases.

-To set up Braze as a device-mode destination for your iOS source, choose Classic as the Destination framework and click Save.
+To set up Braze as a device-mode destination for your iOS source, choose Actions as the Destination framework, then select Save.

 To complete the side-by-side integration, refer to Segment’s detailed instructions for adding the Braze Segment pod to your iOS app.